AndersFelde/ArchWSL-config/README.md

 Then choose the package you want to install by pressing the coresponding number

-> Tips: if a file is opened after starting the install, press "q" to exit the file and continue installing
+> Tip: if a file is opened after starting the install, press "q" to exit the file and continue installing

 #### Update